AndreaPasqualini/install-dynare-on-linux/README.md

 # Install Dynare on Linux

-This repository contains a small Bash script that downloads, unpacks, configures and compiles an installation of Dynare on a Linux machine with MATLAB installed.
+This repository contains a small Bash script that downloads, unpacks, configures and compiles an installation of [Dynare](https://www.dynare.org/) on a Debian-based Linux machine with [MATLAB](https://www.mathworks.com/products/matlab.html) installed.

 ## Requirements